lir2002/aws-tf-demo/README.md

 1. Move Scaling group to private group to reduce cost for ip address and internet risk.
 1. Implement a CICD strategy to  update web service and Database
 1. Add automatic scaling rules to scaling group
+1. Implement a solution for BCP, including backup policy, restore strategy and monitor settings.